southcc/WordPress-Login-via-QR-Code/readme.txt

 = Why do I need to log in on my phone? =

 You wouldn't want just ANYONE being able to access your site.
-Verification is still neccessary.
+Verification is still necessary.

 = So what's this plugin good for? =